Advertisement

 And this is actually twofold because your output (or effort) into the relationship should be just as much as the input (what you're getting from the relationship), and also, both partners need to honor this.
 In other words, both people should be giving and receiving in the relationship, and neither should be giving more than they're receiving, or receiving more than they're giving.

-"If there's a distribution of unequal balance there," Nuñez adds, "then those are red flags, and that, for me, would be a nonnegotiable."
+"If there's a distribution of unequal balance there," Nuñez adds, "then those are red flags, and that, for me, would be nonnegotiable."

 This lack of balance is what can lead to one-sided relationships or potentially codependent relationships.

-How to spot it & what to do.
+How to spot it & what to do

 To spot this kind of unequal distribution, it takes a level of honesty with ourselves, as well as the self-worth to know what we deserve.
 Nuñez is a big proponent of trusting your gut, so if you have a bad feeling that you're pouring your heart into a relationship and not getting much back, trust that feeling.